dspelaez/dspelaez.github.io/src/content/projects/wave-spectra-analysis.md

 ## Project Overview

-This research project developed novel wavelet-based methods for analyzing ocean wave directional spectra.
+This research project was part of the ERC HIGHWAVE project and developed novel wavelet-based methods for analyzing ocean wave directional spectra.
 Traditional methods often rely on parametric assumptions about the shape of the directional distribution, which may not capture the full complexity of real ocean wave fields.

 ## Key Objectives